ReachableCEO/AiCoFounder/README.md

 ## Introduction

 As Chief Technology And  Product Officer of TSYS Group / soloprenuer , I am always interested in leveraging every asset possible, conserving capital and having solid velocity multipliers.

-This repository captures my efforts at filling various VP roles using generative AI:
+This repository captures my efforts at filling VP roles in my organization using generative AI:

-(Svp reporting to me directly)
+(Svp roles are reporting to me directly)
-(Vp reporting to corresponding Svp)
+(Vp roles are reporting to corresponding Svp)
+(so i need to be able to tell my directs (via Redmine ticket) to do something, and then they would direct their team to execute).
+All communication will happen via Redmine tickets.

 - SVpMarketing
 - SVpSales